-7. Implementation
+7 Implementation

-The Pakenham Structure Plan (2019) will be implemented via the actions identified in the Implementation Plan in Section 10.
-A joint approach primarily led by Cardinia Shire Council with support from agencies.
+The Pakenham Major Activity Centre Structure Plan (2021) will be implemented via the actions identified in the Implementation Plan in Section 10.
+A joint approach will be primarily led by Cardinia Shire Council with support from agencies.

 The Action Plan does not indicate that Council's or another agency's resources are currently or will be available in the future.